homedao/docs/docs/whitepaper.md

 ### The Foundation

 The Foundation is a non-profit, off-chain legal entity, that owns the property and is the legal landlord in property rental contracts.
 As well as its legal role in rental contracts and property ownership, it also handles property management.
-In these respects, it operates like a traditional housing company (Wohnungsbauunternehmen), except that it operates according to the wishes of the DAO.
+In these respects, it operates like a traditional housing company, except that it operates according to the wishes of the DAO.

 The foundation is led by a director who represents the decisions of the DAO externally.